-Camp Kwando has a perfect location on the banks of the Kwando River.
+Camp Kwando is situated on the banks of the Kwando River...

 Camp Kwando: Our full report

 Camp Kwando is a comfortable camp set next to the Kwando River at the Caprivi Strip.
 It offers decent base to explore the Mudumu National Park and the Mamili National Park (which is seasonal).